ywangd/stash/docs/porting_guide.md

 The porting process can be divided into the following parts:

-1. porting the UI
+1. Porting the UI
-2. loading the UI correctly
+2. Loading the UI correctly
-3. porting `libdist`
+3. Porting `libdist.py`
-4. updating the installer
+4. Updating the installer

 ## Getting started

 You will need to find a way to accurately detect if StaSh runs on the target platform.
 This must be done using the standard library and must work with both py2 and py3.

+For example, StaSh sets `ON_TRAVIS = "TRAVIS" in os.environ` to detect if we are running on Travis CI.
+In this case, a stub UI will be loaded.

 ## Porting the UI

 1. Create a module for your UI in `system/shui/`.
 This guide will use `system/shui/myui.py`.
 2. add a short (or long) docstring to `myui.py`
 3. add the following imports: `from ..shscreens import ShChar`, `from ..shcommon import K_CC, K_CD, K_HUP, K_HDN, K_CU, K_TAB, K_HIST, K_CZ, K_KB`, `from .base import ShBaseUI, ShBaseTerminal, ShBaseSequentialRenderer`.
-4. subclass and implement `ShBaseUI`, `ShBaseTerminal`, `ShBaseSequentialRenderer`.
+4. Subclass and implement `ShBaseUI`, `ShBaseTerminal`, `ShBaseSequentialRenderer`.
 See the following subsection.

-The following subsection describes the required methods. **Please note the names of the subclasses.** For more examples, see `/system/shui/`.
+The following subsection describes the required methods and attributes. **Please note the names of the subclasses.** For more examples, see `/system/shui/`.

 ### `class ShUI(ShBaseUI):`